LacticAcidCYC/CS_Interview_Notes/Algorithm/LeetCode/BinarySearch.md

             // If already in the right part or original array is in ascending order if (nums[r] > nums[l]) return nums[l];
             int mid = l + (r - l) / 2;
+            // Wrong!!! there may stackoverflow here!! consider case: 3,2
+            // then mid-1 = -1
             if (nums[mid] < nums[mid-1] && nums[mid] < nums[mid+1]) return nums[mid];
             else if (nums[mid] >= nums[l]) {
                 l = mid + 1;